Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Sand Casting FAQ for OEM Buyers and Engineers

-What tolerance can sand casting achieve?
+What tolerances can sand casting achieve?

-Which materials are available for sand casting?
+Which materials are available for sand cast OEM parts?